GeoMOER/moer-mpg-data-analysis/docs/units/_unit07/unit07-03_assignment.md

 ## Forward feature selection in multiple linear regression models
 Please write an R function which implements a forward feature selection approach for a multiple linear regression model.
-The function should have two options for the performance measure: (i) the Akaike information criteria (AIC) and (ii) a leave-many-out cross-validation strategy which uses three folds.
+The function should have two options for the performance measure: (i) the Akaike information criteria (AIC) and (ii) a leave-many-out cross-validation strategy which uses four folds.

 Test the function by predicting the winter wheat yield on the basis of any other yield included in your crop dataset.